blackotruck/cropme/README.md

 ========================

-Drag and drop or select an image, crop it and get the blob, that you can use to upload wherever and however you want
+Drag and drop or select an image, crop it and get the blob, that you can use to upload wherever and however you want (this is a fork of the original work by standup75 with some minor changes)

 Install
 -------